Optimality and Noise-Resilience of Critical Quantum Sensing: Quantum Fisher Information at finite temperature

 \subsection{CQS}

 We consider the case where all the parameters of the system, namely $\omega_0$, $\Gamma$ and $\epsilon$ are the same, and we distinguish two situations: one with a zero-temperature bath $n_B=0$ (we denote the corresponding QFI as $I_{{\rm cr},0}$) and one with a finite temperature bath $n_B$ ($I_{{\rm cr},n_B}$).
 In both cases, the protocol starts with the proper thermal state (which is the vacuum in the first case).
+Notice that the finite temperature does not modify the critical point, whose expression depends only on \(\Gamma\) and \(\omega_0\), and is \(\epsilon_c=\sqrt{\omega_0^2+\Gamma^2}\) even for \(n_B>0\).

 At arbitrary temperature, the QFI $I_{{\rm cr},n_B}\simeq 2I_{{\rm cr},0}$ for $t\simeq \lambda_+^{-1}$, and $I_{{\rm cr},n_B}$ rapidly approaches $I_{{\rm cr},0}$ for $t\gtrsim \lambda_+^{-1}$, see Fig.~\ref{FigNoisy}.
 The mean number of photons is $N_{n_{B}}(t)\simeq (1+2n_{B})N_{n_B=0}(t)+n_{B}\simeq (1+2n_{B})N_{n_B=0}(t)$ for large enough $N_{n_B=0}(t)$, see Section~\ref{NumnT}.
 This means that $I_{{\rm cr},n_B}$ is roughly equal to $I_{{\rm cr},0}$, but it is obtained for $(1+2n_{B})$ times bigger number of photons, i.e., $N_{\max}'=(1+2n_B)N_{\max}$.